Conga Lime Pork Recipe

 - 3. Remove roast; cool slightly.
 Skim fat from cooking juices.
 Shred pork with two forks and return to slow cooker; heat through.
 In a large bowl, combine the coleslaw mix, mango, lime juice, lime peel and remaining salt and pepper.

 - 4. Place muffin halves cut side down on an ungreased baking sheet.
 Broil 4 in. from the heat for 2-3 minutes or until lightly toasted.
-Serve pork with muffins; top with slaw.
+Serve pork with muffins and, if desired, lime wedges; top with slaw.
 Yield: 6 servings.

 2/3 cup pork mixture with 1 muffin and 1/2 cup slaw: 514 calories, 23g fat (7g saturated fat), 135mg cholesterol, 877mg sodium, 46g carbohydrate (21g sugars, 3g fiber), 31g protein.